IStip privacy notice

 We recommend that you print a copy of this page for your reference.

 A cookie is a small data file that certain websites write to your hard drive when you visit them.
-The only personal information a cookie can obtain is information supplied by the user.
+The only Personal Data a cookie can obtain is information supplied by the user.
 A cookie cannot read data from your hard disk or read cookie files created by other sites.

 - Strictly necessary cookies.
 These are cookies that are required for the operation of our website.
 They include, for example, cookies that enable you to log into secure areas of our website, use a shopping cart or make use of e-billing services.